 She is, I suppose, confined.

-Here is another excerpt from Chapter 13, She Is Looking Out the Window:
+Here is another excerpt, She Is Looking Out the Window:

 I worry about mom, about the little things, which to someone else—someone who does not know her as I do—may seem trivial, insignificant.
 I worry she is missing her pearl earrings.
 I must find them for her.
 The little hole in her earlobe has shrunk away, turning somehow to flesh.